freaktechnik/rockons/README.md

 ## Why not just submit them to the official Rock-on registry?

 The Rock-ons in this repo are tweaked to offer exactly the customizability I require and nothing more.
 This means I may have left out the configurability of some environment variables.
 Further the configuration flow should be streamlined for most of them to require less duplicate inputs.
-Lastly some of the Rock-ons run unstable versions.

 ## State